chickenMuggets/chickenMuggets.github.io/README.md

 When will it be finished?
 ---
-It will be finished somewhere in the month of february and will have minor parity changes for that month.
+It will be finished early february.
 Then it will be merged into the main branch where it will be deployed as the main website

 Why is it being changed
 ---